DSC-Capstone/dsc-capstone.github.io/syllabus.md

 | [Quarter 1 Project](../assignments/projects/q1) | A chance to put together everything you've produced while learning about your domain.
 Submitted individually or in groups (up to mentor). | Week 5 (checkpoint), Week 10 (final submission) | 70% | 50%: reports, graded by mentors (checkpoint + final) <br><br> 20%: code, graded by methodology TAs (checkpoint + final; graded to ensure best practices are followed) |
 | [Quarter 2 Project Proposal](../assignments/projects/q2-proposal) | Proposal for final capstone project.
 Submitted in groups. | Week 9 | 15% | Graded by both methodology TAs (elevator pitch) and domain mentors (schedule + write-up) |

-Note that the table contains links to assignment descriptions; many of these are still **tentative**, and won't be finalized until they are officially released.
+Note that the table contains links to assignment descriptions; the Quarter 1 Project and Quarter 2 Project Proposal details are **tentative**, and won't be finalized until they are officially released.
 We will make EdStem announcements when these components are finalized.

 ### General Rubric